How to Grow & Care for Daylilies

 Typically, no. We usually get this question when someone notices damage on their daylily blooms, perhaps caused by thrips or aphids, and usually early in the bloom season.
 We occasionally have some damage in our display garden (such as spotted or misshapen blooms), but we’ve found that after the first few days of the season we don’t see that damage anymore.
 So, we don’t spray our daylilies with anything.
 Feel free to give us a call or email with any additional spraying-related questions.

-Daylilies aren't picky about their fertilizer, and usually do well with any balanced fertilizer.
-We typically use a balanced mix, such as 10-10-10, of a granular fertilizer each spring, broadcasting it over the top of the daylilies.
+Daylilies aren’t picky about fertilizer.
+We typically use a high quality, nitrogen rich fertilizer each spring before the daylilies begin to bloom.
 Slow release fertilizer, liquid fertilizer, compost or well-rotted manure are all good choices as well.
+Daylilies love nitrogen so it’s important to use a mix that is high in nitrogen.
 It is always a good idea to have a soil test done, especially if you feel like you have an unusual soil situation.
-We recommend fertilizing in the spring after most of the risk of a hard frost has passed.
-Two other times you might consider fertilizing - before bloom season, perhaps with a high nitrogen-type fertilizer to promote lush growth and bloom, and in late summer or fall with a balanced fertilizer.